KaungMyatNaing9/CS330project/README.md

 ```
 $ ./gradlew jar
 ```
+These are the only step that I understand for gradle, sorry about that.

 ## Bugs solved as
 1. Inputs of negative integers will mark as positive in this program